-So often those of us from relational trauma backgrounds have no parent or grandparent to turn to for advice, comfort, reassurance, and support when life gets really hard.
+So often those of us from relational trauma backgrounds have no parent or grandparent to turn to for advice, comfort, reassurance, and support during hard times.

 And yet, because life is life, it will be hard.